xgaia/xgaia.github.io/_site/askomics/presentation/suisse/README.md

 AskOmics is a web software for data integration (references data and project specific data) and query using semantic web

-- Convert multiple data format into rdf triples, and store them into a triplestore
+- Convert multiple data formats into rdf triples, and store them into a triplestore

-- Query the rdf graph using a user-friendly interface
+- Automatic generation of SPARQL queries using a user-friendly interface

 - Save, relaunch and share queries and results with other users (AskOmics is multi-users)